-We determine the fair value of our derivative hedging instruments considering valuations obtained from a third-party pricing service and such valuations are tested with internally developed models that apply readily observable market parameters.
-In valuing our derivative hedging instruments, we consider both our creditworthiness and that of our counterparties, along with collateral provisions contained in each derivative agreement, from the perspective of both the Company and its counterparties.
-All of our derivative hedging instruments are subject to bilateral collateral arrangements.
+For non-centrally cleared Swaps, we determine the fair value of our derivative hedging instruments considering valuations obtained from a third-party pricing service.
+For Swaps that are cleared by a central clearing house, valuations provided by the clearing house are used.
+All valuations obtained are tested with internally developed models that apply readily observable market parameters.
+In valuing our derivative hedging instruments, we consider both our creditworthiness and that of our counterparties, along with collateral provisions contained in each derivative agreement, from the perspective of both us and our counterparties.
+All of our derivative hedging instruments are subject to bilateral collateral arrangements or for cleared Swaps, to the clearing house's margin requirements.
 Consequently, no credit valuation adjustment was made in determining the fair value of such instruments.
 Our derivative hedging instruments are classified as Level 2 in the fair value hierarchy.